Do you consult your own body first? Your Body is its Best Doctor

 I am coming to see that the best medical advice – whether dietary or long-term medical – probably comes from one’s body, itself.* Scientific studies and research findings are important to set us in the right direction, generally.
-But that information is like a global map – aggregatized, and with a wide view.
+But that information is like an impersonal, global map.
 It may or may not have the details to help you navigate the streets in your particular city.
 You’d do well to tailor any general dietary advice to meet your body’s particular needs, and those needs change, continually.
 Even if you participated in a scientific study, the published findings presented will also contain a lot of information that isn’t yours.
 At the opposite extreme, modern medical lab tests give you a snapshot of a specific moment in your body’s life.
 Most of us don’t have lab tests done until there’s an indication of a problem and even then those numbers can change quickly depending on the intervention.

 What lies perfectly in the middle of these extremes and accessible 24/7 is your body, itself.
 It has all the exact, personal data you need to make healthy choices about food, rest, and even who you hang out with.
 The indicator is how you feel about something.
 The key is to quiet your inner critic, media messages and other non-healthy voices enough to hear your own, healthy internal ones.